FrancoKurte/FrancoKurte/README.md

 ## Focus Areas

-I specialize in system programming and high-performance applications, particularly in low-level networking with Rust and C.  Currently, I'm developing `rusty-tcp`, a ground-up TCP implementation in Rust for direct network control.
-My expertise extends to web development, creating full-stack applications with React, Spring Boot (Java), and Django (Python).
-I also work with databases like PostgreSQL, Redis, and MongoDB to build solid data layers.
-As a Linux enthusiast, I leverage Arch Linux btw, Hyprland and Neovim :)
+I like system programming and higher level applications.
+Currently, I'm developing `rusty-tcp`, a ground-up TCP implementation in Rust for direct network control.
+My stack covers: web development, creating full-stack applications with React, Spring Boot (Java), and Django (Python).
+I also work with RDMS like PostgreSQL and MySQL, and other ones like Redis, and MongoDB to build solid data layers.
+As a Linux enthusiast, I leverage Arch Linux btw, Hyprland and Neovim.

 ## Featured Project: rusty-tcp